-Israelology is the area of theology study specifically focused on what the Bible teaches about Israel.
+Israelology is the area of theological study specifically focused on what the Bible teaches about Israel.
 The key author on this issue in recent years has been Arnold Fruchtenbaum, Ph.D., founder of Ariel Ministries.
 His primary focus is to display what the fullness of Scripture teaches regarding the land and people of Israel.
 Dr. Fruchtenbaum specifically rejects replacement theology (the belief that the Church has replaced the Israel of the Old Testament).
 As he notes, only dispensationalism, “with its clear distinction between Israel and the Church, can, in fact, provide a systematized biblical doctrine of Israel.”

 Fruchtenbaum’s work is often embraced by those holding to dispensationalism and largely rejected by those who do not.
 However, the study of Israelology offers much insight for all believers.
 For example, Israelology shows how both the Church and Israel have a role now.
 The Church is called, as the early apostles and Christians were, to share the gospel message with the Jewish people as one of the many nations included in the Great Commission (Matthew 28:18-20).